uber/react-vis/docs/markdown/treemap.md

 - One of squarify, resquarify, slice, dice, slicedice, binary, circlePack, partition, partition-pivot

 This modifies the tiling strategy for the treemap, for more information see the [d3 hierarchy docs](https://github.com/d3/d3-hierarchy).

+##### colorDomain, colorRange, colorType

+Scale properties for the `color` scale.
+If `color` property is not passed in the data object, each new section of the chart gets the next color (e. g. the `'category'` scale is applied).
+Please refer to [Scales and Data](scales-and-data.md) for more information about scales.